georust/rinex/README.md

 ```

 ## RINEX record

+This parser is currently not able to build a RINEX record
+if the provided RINEX file only contains a single epoch.

 The `Rinex` structure comprises the header previously defined,
 and the `Record` which contains the data payload.